Mrj086/Mini-Project-with-Python/README.md

-# Python Mini Projects
-Face Detection With Python
+# Face Detection With Python